Geordio/camera_mid_term_prj/README.md

 The saved images can be viewed in the
 [output folder](output/)

-For each image, the full size version and a smaller croped version is included.
+For each input image a smaller cropped detector is included.
 Note that the cropped version is larger that the specified ROI, to ensure that the keypoints, including their neighbourhood area can be rendered and viewed.